 This first CSR Check prepared by the Department of Business, Enterprise and Innovation, on behalf of the CSR Stakeholder Forum was launched at the meeting on 28th June 2018.
 The Check reflects on the progress of the Forum in achieving the goals set out in the National Plan on CSR 2017-2020.
 It will be produced on an annual basis (2018 /2019) with a concluding check in 2020.
 The CSR Check 2018 reports on the activity of the Forum throughout the year and sets the direction of focus for the Forum for the coming year, in line with the National Plan.

-The CSR Stakeholder Forum and the department have developed online resources including an Online CSR Tool for SMEs, the www.csrhub.ie website, a quarterly email newsletter, and the Twitter account @CSRHubIrl.
+The CSR Stakeholder Forum and the department have developed online resources including the CSRHub.ie website, a quarterly email newsletter, and the Twitter account @CSRHubIrl.
 These bring together key CSR resources and help businesses in Ireland to learn more about sustainable and responsible business practices.

 CSRHub.ie provides information on sustainable business practices including monthly featured best practice case studies, links to useful organisations, and useful guidance tools and standards.